Ngeyi Kanyongolo: Other considerations

-Kanyongolo previously served as president of Malawi Women Lawyers Society.
+Kanyongolo previously founded and served as president of Malawi Women Lawyers Society.
 She also served as vice president of Malawi Law Society.
 On 24 April 2013, she was appointed to the board of Standard Bank Malawi Plc, a commercial bank and subsidiary of the Standard Bank Group.
-On 29 June 2020, she was appointed as chairperson of Standard Bank Malawi, replacing Rex Harawa, who retired.
+On 29 June 2020, she was appointed chairperson of Standard Bank Malawi, replacing Rex Harawa, who retired.